Agasper/unity-android-notifications/README.md

 Just put it into drawable directories *\UnityProject\Assets\Plugins\Android\res\* with name *notify_icon_big.png*.
 And in the SendNotification method set bigIcon to *"notify_icon_big"*

 **How to get rid of obsolete warnings like "*OBSOLETE - Providing Android resources in Assets/Plugins/Android/res is deprecated, please move your resources to an Android Library.
-See "Building Plugins for Android" section of the Manual.*"**
+See "Building Plugins for Android" section of the Manual.*" ?**

 You can avoid this by recompiling plugin with icons inside.